 How much does it cost to travel to Uzbekistan

 Plan your trip to Uzbekistan with an estimated budget for your travel.
-The average daily cost of food in Uzbekistan is USD 56 per person.
-For a family of four, the cost of eating out is USD 224.
-For getting around Uzbekistan, you will need a rough figure of USD 48 per day.
+The average daily cost of food in Uzbekistan is USD 48 per person.
+For a family of four, the cost of eating out is USD 192.
+For accommodation, be ready to spend around USD 38 for a budget accommodation and USD 149 for a luxury hotel, per day, per person.
+For getting around Uzbekistan, you will need a rough figure of USD 57 per day.
 For detailed Uzbekistan trip cost calculator, use Uzbekistan Trip Planner.

 *Based on Food, Accommodation & Transportation